Tuesday, 20 November 2018

 Just then, for some unknown reason, Karl Mekis, travelling on a Chilean passport with a made-up name, decided to visit his native Austria.
 Bad mistake!
 The law was waiting.
 The wheels of justice also, regrettably, sometimes grind slowly, but in December 1962 the press and public gathered around for a grand comedy: the trial of the Security Commissioner of the Supreme World Republic of Venus.
 The judge (Europe does not have juries) could not suppress his laughter.
 Several of the subpoenaed witnesses gave evidence grudgingly, more embarrassed, I suspect, at being revealed as complete fools than as being traitors.
 Playing the role to the last, Mekis warned the judge that the Venusians would avenge him when they finally arrived.
 But the judge decided to take the chance, and sentenced him to five years' hard labour.
 On appeal, it was reduced to four years, and with time already spent, he was out on 3 September 1964, and passed into obscurity.

 As far as I am aware, Weber-Richter never faced justice.
-But then again, neither did his victims who, by all objective standards, were more culpable.
+But then again, neither did his victims who, by all objective standards, were more reprehensible.
 He, after all, was a mere con man, while they were traitors to the human race.
 By all rights, they should have been put up against a wall and shot.